feature-hub/feature-hub/packages/demos/README.md

 Demonstrates:

-- how to the `@feature-hub/dom` package can be used to render DOM Feature Apps using Web Components
+- how the `@feature-hub/dom` package can be used to render DOM Feature Apps using Web Components

 ```sh